Marrakech is a shock to every sense you have.

 After they’ll apply argan oil and then scrub – hard – using a rough glove to exfoliate off the dead skin.
 You can just get a steam and scrub or finish up with a lovely massage afterwards.

-I recommend booking with a riad that caters to English-speaking clientele and allows you to pre-book online to avoid communication issues as I had.
-Book online here and get up to 20% off scrubs, massages, or both.
+I recommend booking with a tour company that caters to English-speaking clientele (I use GetYourGuide for all my travels) and allows you to pre-book online to avoid communication issues as I had!

 Next up, I highly recommend doing a Sahara desert tour – just be sure to read my guide beforehand, as there’s a lot you should know before booking.

 If you’re planning a day trip outside of Marrakech, there are a few options.
-Essaouira is a coastal city that has starred in Game of Thrones, and it’s an excellent day trip from Marrakech if you want to squeeze in some time at the sea on your trip.
-Check day trip itineraries and availability here.
+Essaouira is a coastal city that has starred in Game of Thrones.

-For a full day small group trek through remote Berber villages, combining nature and culture, check out this 3 village hiking tour.
+Check out this small group trek through remote Berber villages, combining nature and culture on a hiking trip.

 More Morocco Travel Resources